-Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jackson is a city of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Jackson who work in maintenance occupations (11.17%), healthcare (8.11%), and office and administrative support (7.57%).
+Unlike some cities, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Overall, Jackson is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Jackson who work in sales jobs (14.86%), office and administrative support (11.36%), and management occupations (10.19%).

 Being a small city, Jackson does not have a public transit system used by locals to get to and from work.

-The per capita income in Jackson in 2010 was $16,778, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,112 for a family of four.
+The per capita income in Jackson in 2010 was $23,774, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,096 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jackson include English, German, Scottish, and Northern European.
+The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Jackson include Irish, German, English, Italian, and French.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Italian and Spanish.